anhvungoc21/2048-plus-plus/README.md

 /src/js/helpers/handleNavbar.js // Remove any imports and functions related to handleUser.js
 ```

-2. Configure your own user log-in pipeline
-3. Set up your own DynamoDB database with the same table format as described in /src/js/db/db.js and create a .env file containing necessary secret keys for your DynamoDB user.
+2. Set up your own DynamoDB database with the same table schema as described in /src/js/db/db.js and create a .env file containing necessary secret keys for your DynamoDB user.
 I only recommend doing this if you are already familiar with DynamoDB.
+3. Configure your own user log-in pipeline

 ## Acknowledgements